 Sometimes we’ll try to replace Him with friends and loved ones, success and possessions, work or vacations.
 But in one way or another, they’ll all fall short.
-And when we ask our spouse to be the source of our ultimate fulfillment, it places an unfair burden on him or her and sparks an unhealthy dependency in us.
+A surefire way to create an unhappy marriage is to expect your spouse to do what only God can.
+When we ask our spouse to be the source of our ultimate fulfillment, it places an unfair burden on him or her and sparks an unhealthy dependency in us.

 The best thing you can ever do for yourself — and for your marriage — is to develop your personal connection to God through an active faith.
 Allow God to be the source of your happiness.

 This may sound selfish, but it’s important to understand that you can’t fix a broken relationship if you’re feeling empty and exhausted.
 You’ll have nothing to give.